 This statement covers the work of subsidiaries within the group, however in accordance with the reporting requirements, this statement specifically covers the below companies:

 Our Policies in relation to Modern Slavery and Human Trafficking

 Halfords has established an Ethical Trading Statement which is available on our website at: Ethical Trading.
 This details how we comply with the legislation which is applicable to Ethical Trading, and also sets out the standards we expect of our suppliers.
 In particular, this Ethical Trading Statement addresses such matters as: conditions of employment; wages and benefits; child labour; modern slavery (which may also be referred to as forced labour) and human trafficking.
 It also includes other related matters such as safety and environmental policies.

-To ensure that our policies and standards are communicated as effectively as possible, we have established a specific Code of Conduct which applies specifically to the organisations that supply us with the goods we sell.
+To ensure that our policies and standards are communicated as effectively as possible, we have established a specific Code of Conduct which applies specifically to the organisations that supply us with the goods and services we sell.
 Our Code of Conduct on ethical trading includes compliance with our policy on modern slavery and human trafficking.

 This approach allows us to set both general standards across the whole of our business and at the same time, it also enables us to require additional information from those businesses in our supply chain in the areas where we have assessed that there may be increased risks.

 Our due diligence processes in relation to modern slavery and human trafficking in our business and supply chains

 We operate robust due diligence processes in relation to the MSA whereby we undertake practical steps that include inspections and audits of the factories, warehouses and tied accommodation operated by our suppliers.
 These inspections and audits help to ensure that our standards are being implemented by our suppliers throughout their businesses and that they are also in compliance with local legislation and regulations.